dkobak/simclr-cifar10/README.md

 # SimCLR on CIFAR-10 with ResNets in PyTorch

 This is a barebones PyTorch implementation of [SimCLR](https://arxiv.org/abs/2002.05709) on CIFAR10 with ResNet18/ResNet34/ResNet50 backbones.
-The purpose is to provide an optimized single-file implementation, with minimial dependencies (only `torch` and `torchvision`, plus `scikit-learn` for evaluation).
+The purpose is to provide an optimized single-file implementation, with minimal dependencies (only `torch` and `torchvision`, plus `scikit-learn` for evaluation).
 To use, simply run
 ```
 python simclr-cifar10.py
 ```